ballerina-platform/module-ballerina-constraint/ballerina/README.md

 ## Overview

-This module provides features to validate the values with respect to the constraints defined to the respective Ballerina types.
+The Ballerina `constraint` module provides annotations to add constraints to Ballerina types and an API to validate values with respect to the constraints defined in the respective types.

-The Ballerina `constraint` module facilitates APIs to do validations on the Ballerina types further with the use of annotations.
+## Key Features

+- Constraint annotations for `int`, `float`, `decimal`, `string`, array, and date types
+- A `validate` function to check values against their type's constraints
+- Support for custom error messages on validation failures

+## Module Details

 ### Constraint annotations